 Highlights in season 2015/16 included the debut at Opéra de Monte Carlo with Tosca, followed by Rigoletto at Warsaw Opera, the debut at Sydney Opera House with La bohème and Maria Stuarda in Seattle.
 In concert, he conducted the Cincinnati Symphony and the Hungarian National Philharmonic.
 Moreover, he made his debut at San Francisco Opera conducting Carmen.

 He opened his 16/17 season with the debut at the Korea National Opera in Seoul with Tosca, followed by a series of concerts with the Vancouver Symphony.
 Most recently, he returned to Sydney and San Francisco for La bohème.
 Moreover, he conducted a new production of Rigoletto in Frankfurt, Madama Butterfly in Seattle and a symphonic concert with the Hungarian National Philharmonic.
 Most recently, he was on the podium of Dallas Opera for La Traviata.

-Future engagements include La Traviata in Dallas, Berlin and Melbourne, La Bohème in Seoul, Lucia di Lammermoor in Sydney, Rigoletto in Montréal, concerts with the Hungarian National Philharmonic.
+Future engagements include La Traviata in Berlin and Melbourne, La Bohème in Seoul, Lucia di Lammermoor in Sydney, Rigoletto in Montréal, concerts with the Hungarian National Philharmonic.